iwlua/iwlua/README.md

 -------------------------------

 *   🌍  I'm based in Ghotam City
-*   🧠  I'm learning Java
+*   🧠  I'm learning everything what I want
 *   🤝  I'm open to collaborating on interesting projects